kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 Next.

-### 5. Rewrite the the spiel line by line and leave three spaces after each line.
+### 5. Rewrite the spiel line by line and leave three spaces after each line.

 We need to break down every element.